 Fashion, Coding, Film, Music, and Breadmaking (and more!)

 To Bring or Not To Bring?
 That is the Question.We’ve got most things covered – lunch, healthy snacks, water, sunscreen (though good for you to apply the first coat at home), limitless fun, and so on.
-The one thing that we’d love is if you could send a labelled water bottle with your child, since it means less wasted plastic and a generally happier planet.Keep an eye out for announcements at camp to see when we’re doing special activities, since they might call for special things to bring:
+The one thing that we’d love is if you could send a labeled water bottle with your child, since it means less wasted plastic and a generally happier planet.Keep an eye out for announcements at camp to see when we’re doing special activities, since they might call for special things to bring:

 - Water activities?
 Bring a bathing suit and towel.
 We have tons of special water days, plus we sometimes use water activities to beat the heat on really hot days.

-- Go-Karts or Drift Trikes?
-Feel free to bring your own helmet.
+- Specials that move?
+We’re likely to have some Specials that kids can ride.
+For those, feel free to bring your own helmet.
 We’ll obviously provide helmets, but sometimes it’s nice to wear your own.

 Daily Game PlanBe sure to check out the schedule of the day so you can decide when you’d like to drop off and pick up.
 For drop-off, we usually recommend coming before 9:30am, especially on your first day.
 For pick-up, anytime after 4:30pm is pretty common.
 But if your child has their heart set on playing our game show Antlers Up, you don’t want to show up before the game.
 It’d be like taking a plate of ribeye from a tiger—good luck!